Pattern Matching

 Destructuring in Let

-Patterns aren't limited to match expressions.
-You can use them on the left side of let bindings to pull apart vectors and maps directly.
+Patterns are not confined to match.
+Place one on the left side of a let binding to pull vectors and maps apart directly.

 [let #[a b c] #[1 2 3]]